What is Video Streaming and what are the video streaming fundamentals?

 What is Transcoding?

 Decoding and re-encoding the media into a different format for the purpose of making it available in different qualities (for adaptive streaming) or to different devices.

 What is RTMP?

 What is HTTP Live Streaming (HLS)?

-It is widely used in consumer-grade applications due to ease of implement, adaptive bitrate capabilities and the inherent ubiquity of HTTP.
+It is widely used in consumer-grade applications due to ease of implementation, adaptive bitrate capabilities and the inherent ubiquity of HTTP.